nickcalyx/Bitpay-for-Civicrm/docs/setup.md

 ## Setup

-This extension replaces the uk.co.circleinteractive.payment.bitcoin.
+*This extension replaces the uk.co.circleinteractive.payment.bitcoin extension.
+Uninstall that extension before installing this one.*

 #### Create an account
 Go to https://test.bitpay.com and create an account.
 Verify account.